Skip to main content

 What are common Social Security scams?

 Scammers are always refining their approaches in a constant effort to stay a step ahead of consumers.
 However, there are basic schemes that tend to surface time and again.
-Below are three examples to be aware of.
+Below are four Social Security scams to be aware of.

 You may be asked to remit payment in the form of gift cards, cryptocurrency, or money transfer through an online payment platform.